anl-cyberscience/LQMToolset/docs/configure.md

 Setting        | Explanation
 :------------: | :----------
     `dirs`     | A list of directory paths, whose contents will be scanned for input files to process.
 `post_process` | An action for LQMToolset to perform after processing a file.
-Allowed values include "delete", "move", and "track".
-While "delete" is self-explanatory, "move" will mark the input files to be moved after processing to another directory. "track" will mark the input files to be tracked in another text file.
+Allowed values include `delete`, `move`, and `track`.
+While `delete` is self-explanatory, `move` will mark the input files to be moved after processing to another directory. `track` will mark the input files to be tracked in another text file.

 # Tool Chains
 Tool Chains are built from tool instances, which are created from the available tools in LQMToolset.
 Chaining these tool instances together creates Tool Chains.
 To configure a new device, an entry must be added in the configuration file.